Fine Art Courier UK | Insured Auction & Gallery Transport

 This arrangement is separate from our own operational liability.
 For shipments exceeding £1 million or requiring specialist fine-art insurance policies (e.g., all-risks coverage with specific exclusions), we can advise on third-party fine-art insurers and will co-ordinate pick-up and delivery timing with your underwriter's requirements.

-Proper packaging is the backbone of safe art transit.
-We offer guidance on three main crating and wrapping approaches, and can arrange third-party crating services where specialist expertise is needed:
+We offer guidance on soft-wrap, hard case, purpose-built travel frame, and blanket-wrap approaches, and can arrange third-party crating services where specialist expertise is needed.

 - Soft-wrap — acid-free tissue, bubble-wrap, and foam corner protectors for smaller works, framed paintings, and ceramics.